bitcraft/pytmx/readme.md

 ===============================================================================

-Tiled "objects" are things that are created in object layers, and include polygons, polylings, boxes, ellispes, and tile objects.
+Tiled "objects" are things that are created in object layers, and include polygons, polylings, boxes, ellipses, and tile objects.
 Pytmx loads all objects and their data:

 - name